STIXProject/stixproject.github.io/documentation/idioms/index.md

 <link href="/css/idioms.css" rel="stylesheet"/>

-An `idiom` is a common scenario covered by the STIX standard, including background and example code.
+An `idiom` is an example of using STIX for a typical use case, and includes sample Python code and XML.

 <div class="row">
   <div class="col-md-12">